-- It seems strange that the woman is not named in this chapter.
+63 It seems strange that the woman is not named in this chapter.
 This is, after all, a naming chapter (Adam names all the animals)!
 Yet the woman's name is "withheld" until chapter 3.
-The reason her name is withheld until later is made clear when she is named. - 64 See the note regarding the word translated "crafty" in 3:3. - This is an example of foreshadowing.
+The reason her name is withheld until later is made clear when she is named.

+64 See the note regarding the word translated "crafty" in 3:1.
+See also the note on Genesis 3:1.

+This is an example of foreshadowing.
 The next chapter will focus on the shame of Adam and Eve regarding their nakedness.
 This verse prepares the reader for the events that will take place in chapter 3.